gougoudata/vtools/README.md

 # vtools

 ### Description
-vtools makes my research job easier by making the use of Fortran and Unix less enervating.
+vtools makes my research job easier by making the use of Vasp and Unix less enervating.

 ### How to use
 - Read [this](http://xach.livejournal.com/278047.html?thread=674335) and get your system set up.
 Then load the system like so: